bdrumm1234/Plextras.js/README.md

 # Plextras.js
 Minor customizations to plex/web plugin

+This is a personal fork of Plextras by @andrewiankidd He was kind enough to help adapt his script to my personal use case.
+It is now most suitible for use with the incredible [Organizr](https://github.com/causefx/Organizr) project, in that it will allow basic ui adjustments (Mainly background and top bar), and most importantly, the minimized sidebar will only appear on mobile.
+This is especially useful for users of organizr who do not wish to change the sidebar on desktop, but need the slim bar for mobile.
+Without that, the plex ui is completely useless in portrait mode on a mobild device.
+So a huge thank you to @andrewiankidd for enabeling this functionality!

 ## Options
 - Set Custom background color (defaults to old plex/web gray)
 - Minimize the sidebar to save screen space